A note on friezes of type $\Lambda_p$: Farey graph and friezes of type

-\paragraph{Acknowledgements.} The author is supported by the Austrian Science Fund (FWF): W1230, Doctoral Program ‘Discrete Mathematics’.
-He wants to thank his supervisor Karin Baur for her great advice and support and Peter J{\o}rgensen for helpful comments on earlier versions.
-The work for this paper was done while the author was guest at School of Mathematics at University of Leeds, England.
-He wants to thank Robert Marsh for the invitation.
+\paragraph{Acknowledgements} The author is supported by the Austrian Science Fund (FWF): W1230, Doctoral Program ‘Discrete Mathematics’.
+The author thanks his supervisor Karin Baur for her great advice and support and Peter J{\o}rgensen as well as anonymous referees for helpful comments on earlier versions.
+Furthermore, he thanks Florian Kainrath for providing the key ingredients for the proof of Lemma~\ref{lem:power_of_lambda_p}.
+The main work on this paper was done while the author was a guest at the School of Mathematics at the University of Leeds, England.
+He is deeply grateful to Robert~J.~Marsh for the invitation.